German-BioImaging/fiji_omero_workflows/README.md

 The macro is at:
 https://github.com/German-BioImaging/fiji_omero_workflows/blob/main/macros/CountCellsOMERO.ijm

-This macro processes all images in a given dataset and measures cell numbers in each ROI matching a given prefix.
+This macro processes all images in a given dataset (or multiple datasets with a given tag) and measures cell numbers in each ROI matching a given prefix.
+Cells touching the ROI border are discarded.
 Images with no matching ROIs are skipped.
 The resulting ROIs are saved back to OMERO, togheter with tables reporting the number of cells.